On the modularity of 3-regular random graphs and random graphs with given degree sequences: An improved lower bound for more general degree sequences

 \section{An improved lower bound for more general degree sequences}

-Lemma~\ref{lem:simplelb} gives a simple lower bound on the modularity of any deterministic graph, which in the case of $3-$regular graphs yields an a.a.s. lower bound of $2/3$.
-On the other hand, Section~\ref{sec:Lower} shows that, in this particular case, one could do better.
-In the current section we prove Theorem~\ref{LBgeneral}, and in particular we characterize the set of sequences of bounded regular degree sequences, for which the bound given by Lemma~\ref{lem:simplelb} may be improved (thus also characterizing those for which the bound given by Lemma ~\ref{lem:simplelb} is sharp).
+Lemma~\ref{lem:simplelb} gives a simple lower bound on the modularity of any deterministic graph, which in the case of $3-$regular graphs yields an a.a.s.\ lower bound of $2/3$.
+On the other hand, Section~\ref{sec:Lower} shows that the modularity of $G_3(n)$ is strictly larger.
+In the current section we prove Theorem~\ref{LBgeneral}, and in particular we almost \footnote{As Theorem~\ref{LBgeneral} suggests, the case $Q = 0$ is excluded from our analysis.} characterize the set of sequences of bounded regular degree sequences for which the bound given by Lemma~\ref{lem:simplelb} may be improved (thus also characterizing those for which the bound given by Lemma ~\ref{lem:simplelb} is sharp).

 Let $G$ be a graph on $n\ge 6$ vertices and $m$ edges.
 Assume that $G$ contains no isolated vertices and its maximal degree is at most $\Delta$.
 Let also $\mathcal A = (A_1, A_2, \dots, A_k)$ be any partition of $V(G)$ with $q(\mathcal A) = q^*(G)$.